Department of Nutrition and Exercise Science

 Master of Science in Nutrition with Didactic Program in Dietetics (MSN/DPD)

-A nutrition and/or exercise science student must be able to demonstrate appropriate communication skills; intellectual-conceptual, integrative and quantitative abilities, and behavioral and social maturity.
-A student should be able to perform in a reasonably independent manner.
+A nutrition student must be able to demonstrate appropriate communication skills; intellectual-conceptual, integrative and quantitative abilities; professional behavior; and social maturity.
+A student is expected to be able to perform in a reasonably independent manner.

-Communication: A student must be able to communicate effectively and sensitively with others, including with patients if the student is in a clinical program and with preceptors in a practicum or internship.
-Ability to communicate respectfully and thoughtfully, even in situations of disagreement or stress, is important.
-Communication includes not only speech but also reading and writing.
-The student must be able to communicate effectively and efficiently in both oral and written form, and through non-verbal means.
+Communication: A student must be able to communicate effectively and sensitively with others, including with faculty, with peers in the classroom and in group-project work, with patients if the student is in a clinical program, and with preceptors in a practicum or internship.
+The ability to communicate effectively, respectfully and thoughtfully, including in situations of disagreement or conflict, is important to academic and career success.
+Effective communication skills include not only in speech, but also through listening, reading, writing and non-verbal means.

-Behavioral and Social Attributes: A student must possess the emotional health required for full utilization of intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the academic and clinical program, and the development of mature, sensitive and effective relationships with others.
-A student must be able to tolerate physically taxing workloads and to function effectively under stress.
-The student must be able to adapt to changing environments, to display flexibility and to learn to function in the face of uncertainties inherent in clinical, practicum and research problems the student may face.
-Compassion, a caring attitude, interpersonal skills, professional boundaries, emotional maturity and initiative are all qualities that are assessed during the admissions and education processes.
+Behavioral and Social Attributes: A student must possess the emotional health required: to fully utilize intellectual potential and abilities; to exercise good judgment; to meet completion deadlines for all responsibilities required in the academic and/or clinical program; and to develop mature, sensitive and effective relationships with others.
+A student must be able to manage physically and mentally taxing workloads and to function effectively under stress.
+A nutrition student must be able to adapt to changing environments, to display flexibility and to learn to function in the face of uncertainties inherent in clinical, practicum and research challenges.
+Compassion, a caring attitude, effective interpersonal skills, professional boundary-setting, emotional maturity and initiative are all qualities that are assessed during the admissions and education processes.